-Real fell behind to an early Diego Godin goal but fought back, with Sergio Ramos forcing extra-time with a last-minute header before Bale later made it 2-1 and Marcelo and Cristiano Ronaldo rounded off the rout.
+Real fell behind to an early Diego Godin goal but fought back, with Sergio Ramos forcing extra time with a last-minute header and Bale later made it 2-1, before Marcelo and Cristiano Ronaldo rounded off the rout.

 And, speaking after the game, the Welshman insisted that “it doesn't come any bigger” than winning European football's biggest prize.